ZimCodes/Zeiver/README.md

 3. And that's it!
 To use Zeiver, start each command with `zeiver`.

+*To remove Zeiver, open a CLI & type `cargo uninstall zeiver`.

 ## Sample
 The following code downloads files from _example.com/xms/imgs_, saves them in a local directory called _Cool_Content_, & sends a request with the ACCEPT-LANGUAGE header.